-Course Requirements for Graduation

-Students with disabilities must participate in credit bearing regular education courses and are required to earn a Regents or Local Diploma.
+Course Requirements for Graduation (additional information can be found on page 18 in Students with disabilities must participate in credit bearing regular education courses and are required to earn a Regents or Local Diploma.
 The District continues to include the majority of students with disabilities in credit bearing classes rather than placing them in special classes.
 In order for students to be prepared to succeed in high school mainstream courses, students are also being maintained in general education courses throughout their academic careers.
 The Committee on Special Education will recommend, as appropriate, on a case by case basis, programs that are in the Least Restrictive Environment so that students have access to the general education curriculum.